Home > Over 50s Life Cover > How to leave money for your funeral

 Funeral plans

-It’s worth remembering that there may be funeral costs not covered by the plan, such as a burial plot or flowers.
+When you set up a funeral plan, however, it’s worth keeping in mind that some funeral costs won’t be covered by a plan, such as a burial plot or flowers.

 Life cover

-Life cover can be a good way to spread the cost, but there’s no guarantee that the amount you are insured for will cover the full cost of your funeral when the time comes.
+Over 50s life cover can be a good way to spread the cost, but it’s worth noting that there’s no guarantee your policy will cover the full cost of your funeral when the time comes.

 OneFamily Over 50s Life Cover

-Our Over 50s Life Cover includes Funeral Funding, which allows the proceeds of your life cover policy to be paid to a funeral provider when you die.
-It also comes with Terminal Illness benefit to offer peace of mind to you and your family at a difficult time.
+Our Over 50s Life Cover includes Funeral Funding, which lets the proceeds of your policy be paid out to a funeral provider when you die, with the provider also contributing £300 towards the cost of your funeral.

-OneFamily Over 50s Life Cover is designed to give you and your loved ones peace of mind at a very difficult time, by helping pay towards the cost of your funeral.
+Designed to give you and your loved ones peace of mind at a very difficult time, our Over 50s Life Cover can help you cover the cost of your funeral.

 Explore Over 50s Life Cover